-Eswatini is Africa's last absolute monarchy β King Mswati III rules by decree with no political parties, and renamed the country from Swaziland in 2018.
-This tiny landlocked kingdom tucked between South Africa and Mozambique punches above its weight in cultural richness, from the spectacular Reed Dance ceremony to its centuries-old traditions.
-This quiz covers Eswatini's geography, royal customs, social challenges, and unique place in the modern world.
+Eswatini is Africa's last absolute monarchy — King Mswati III rules by decree with no political parties, and renamed the country from Swaziland in 2018.
+This quiz explores the kingdom's unique governance, culture, and challenges.

 Each round presents 10 randomized multiple-choice questions drawn from a pool of 50, so every playthrough is different.
 You get instant feedback with explanations after each answer, plus a shareable score at the end.